revilowaldow/IDPC-GoS-Obsidian/Session Notes/2023 04 06 - Pirates and Cargo.md

 Keira thank for rescuing the slaves
 	Some of them led away in irons
 	Gold reward - 250 gp
+	If they visit jail Winston is there

 Breuer?
 What hppened in scarstone basin?
+How was this allowed to happen, did you find anyting out?
 Go back?

 Amada Keetes in Seaton?